 Interested IP Track Grads should submit an application and schedule an appointment with the Director of the program to design a proposed curriculum.
 Acceptance into the program is subject to approval of the proposed curriculum by the GMUSL Admissions Committee.

-For information on the application process, please visit: www.law.gmu.edu/admissions/application_forms, to be found directly below the JD application information.
+For information on the application process and a pdf preview of the LLM application, please visit: www.law.gmu.edu/admissions/application_forms, to be found directly below the JD application information.

 For the most current posting of tuition rates for the School of Law, please visit: